 When you purchase a home, the title of that property will be transferred to you at the closing table, making you the rightful owner of the home.

-Prior to closing, Edina Realty Title employees search all public records to determine your property's potential title risks.
+Edina Realty Title employees search all public records to determine your property's potential title risks.
 However, properties can have complicated histories of ownership.
-By purchasing title insurance, you'll be protected against hidden claims on the property or claims that the title is invalid.
+By purchasing owner's title insurance, you'll be protected against hidden claims on the property or claims that the title is invalid.
+Here's a bit more about how owner's title works.

-- False impersonation of property ownership, including forged deeds, releases or wills
+- False impersonation of property ownership including forged deed